Released on January 13, 2020

-Clubroot, a declared pest under Saskatchewan’s Pest Control Act, is a disease that restricts a plant’s ability to obtain water and nutrients from the soil.
-The key to clubroot management is to keep the pathogen levels as low as possible to minimize the impact on canola yields.
-A proactive and science-based clubroot management strategy should include the use of clubroot-resistant canola varieties in a minimum of a three-year rotation.
-An extended crop rotation will help to minimize yield losses while also protecting the effectiveness of clubroot-resistant canola varieties.
+The key to managing clubroot, a declared pest under Saskatchewan’s Pest Control Act, is keeping pathogen levels as low as possible to minimize potential impact on canola yields.
+A proactive and science-based clubroot management strategy should include the use of clubroot-resistant canola varieties in a minimum three-year rotation.
+An extended crop rotation helps minimize yield losses while protecting the effectiveness of clubroot-resistant canola varieties.

-Approximately 1,500 fields were tested as part of the survey during the summer and fall of 2018.
+More than 1,700 fields were tested as part of the survey during the summer and fall of 2019.
 The landowners of all fields with visible clubroot symptoms or the presence of the clubroot pathogen have been contacted.
 The locations of these fields have also been shared with the appropriate RM office if the RM has enacted a clubroot-specific bylaw.

 For more information, contact: